McPherson, Kansas: Oil Refinery

+First Olympic basketball champions

-In the 1930s, the local refinery sponsored the McPherson Globe Refiners basketball team (AAU).
+In the 1930s, the local refinery sponsored the McPherson Globe Refiners basketball team in the (AAU-- basketball's official sanctioning organization at the time).
 They were coached by Gene Johnson, former head coach of Wichita University (now Wichita State University).
+Coach Johnson was one of the innovators of the fast break and full-court press.

-The Refiners were best known for their tall centers, Joe Fortenberry (6-8) and Willard Schmidt (6-9) and their fast-break style of play.
+The Refiners were best known for their tall centers, Joe Fortenberry (6–8) and Willard Schmidt (6–9) and their fast-break style of play.
 Billed as "The Tallest Team in the World", the Refiners often held their opponents to low scores because of the centers' ability to deflect shots on the way to the basket in what today would be called goaltending.
-Coach Johnson was one of the innovators of the fast break and full-court press.
+The team invented the "dunk" (so named by Arthur J. Daley, a New York Times sports writer who witnessed it); two of the team's tallest players would demonstrate the technique before a game, to entertain the crowd and intimidate opponents, though the technique was not normally allowed in actual play.

 The Refiners won the AAU national championship in 1936 against the Hollywood Universal team.
 This earned them the right to compete for the first ever USA Olympic basketball team in 1936.
 Hollywood Universal narrowly beat the Refiners at Madison Square Garden and the USA team was composed of both Universal and Refiners players and one college student.
 Coach Johnson was selected to be the assistant coach.
 After a long journey by boat to Europe, the team played in alternating squads at the Olympics.
-The Refiners' portion of the team took the court to defeat Canada 19–8 in the gold medal game on August 14, 1936 at the Summer Olympics.
+The Refiners' portion of the team took the court to defeat Canada 19–8 in the final gold medal game on August 14, 1936, at the Summer Olympics -- the first team ever awarded Olympic gold medals in basketball.

 The Refiners' home court is now the McPherson Community Building at 121 East Marlin and can be toured by contacting the local Convention and Visitors Bureau.
 A mural in honor of the Refiners was completed in 2010 at the intersection of Kansas and Ash, south of their home court in preparation for the 75th anniversary celebration of their victory in 2011.